 Current research and publishing projects are along the following themes:

 As the scientific understanding and social impact of ecology develops, environmentalism is as important as and more relevant than it ever was.
 Yet, contemporary theories of environmental value are inadequate for at least one of two reasons: either they fail to offer a sufficient scope, or they fail to offer metaethical justification sufficient for application in policy and practice.
 In response, I work to develop a critical taxonomy of contemporary moral theories against these two criteria and then propose and critique a novel and scientifically-grounded theory of environmental value that extends moral considerability to all living things.
 This theory is based on a biosemiotic theory of meaning.
-For the full abstract from my dissertation project, click here.
-Several other articles, presentations, and teaching goals develop from this theme.
+Several articles, presentations, and teaching goals develop from this theme.

 Semiosis and Value